Portland, Oregon: Sports

 Running is a popular activity in Portland, and every year the city hosts the Portland Marathon as well as parts of the Hood to Coast Relay, the world's largest long-distance relay race (by number of participants).
 Portland served as the center to an elite running group, the Nike Oregon Project until its 2019 disbandment following coach Alberto Salazar's ban due to doping violations.

 Historic Erv Lind Stadium is located in Normandale Park.
-It has been home to professional and college softball.

 Portland also hosts numerous cycling events and has become an elite bicycle racing destination.
 The Oregon Bicycle Racing Association supports hundreds of official bicycling events every year.
 Weekly events at Alpenrose Velodrome and Portland International Raceway allow for racing nearly every night of the week from March through September.
 Cyclocross races, such as the Cross Crusade, can attract over 1,000 riders and spectators.